- Beginner-friendly operator

 Trap, or commonly known as Kapkan to Rainbow Six Siege players, is a 2speed & 2armor operator who can be played as both anchor and roamer.

-Roaming is leaving objective site to lurk around the map and flank attackers.
+Roaming is leaving the objective sites to lurk around the map and flank attackers.
 Roaming requires map knowledge and the right balance between patience and aggression.
 This role rewards creativity and unpredictability.

 To learn more about each defensive role, please visit the below sections.